 The XPS 15 OLED is a better version of the laptop I've consistently praised over the past several years.
 It fixes past problems (remember the nosecam?) while refining every inch of the package.
 The highlight of this particular configuration is the stunning 3.5K OLED display with its jaw-dropping colors, contrast and brightness.
 It's a panel befitting of the XPS 15's stylish and portable design that blends a machined aluminum exterior with a woven pattern on the inside.
 On the deck are a gargantuan touchpad, spacious keyboard and powerful speakers.

 But just as we saw with the XPS 13 OLED, opting for the high-end panel means trading in hours of battery life.
 It'd be tough to say goodbye to this display, but I'd ultimately go with the FHD+ screen for the extra endurance and lower price.
 And for me, upgrading to this new model would mean losing a USB-A port and relying on the included adapter, a compromise many are justifiably unwilling to make.
-Shortcomings aside, the XPS 15 OLED is the best 15-inch laptop around and worth its steep price.
+Shortcomings aside, the XPS 15 OLED is one of the best video editing laptops and best 15-inch laptops around and worth its steep price.

 Dell XPS 15 OLED price and configurations